melezhik/swat/README2.md

     Generators expressions start with `:generator` marker.
 Here is more example:

-        # you could you any perl constrution in generator code
+        # you could you any perl construction in generator code
         # unless it return an array reference
         generator: my %d = { 'foo' => 'foo value', 'bar' => 'bar value' }; [ map  { ( "# $_", "$data{$_}" )  } keys %d ]